terra-money/docs/docs/dev/spec-market.md

 1. The amount of asked coins that should be returned for a given `offerCoin`.
 This is achieved by first spot-converting `offerCoin` to µSDR and then from µSDR to the desired `askDenom` with the proper exchange rate reported by the Oracle.

-2. The spread % that should be taken as a swap fee given the swap type.
+2. The spread percentage that should be taken as a swap fee given the swap type.
 Terra<>Terra swaps only have the Tobin Tax spread fee.
 Terra<>Luna swaps use the `MinSpread` or the Constant Product pricing spread, whichever is greater.

 If the `offerCoin`'s denomination is the same as `askDenom`, this will raise `ErrRecursiveSwap`.

 ::: warning Note:
-`k.ComputeSwap()` uses `k.ComputeInternalSwap()` internally, which just contains the logic for calculating proper ask coins to exchange, without the Constant Product spread.
+`k.ComputeSwap()` uses `k.ComputeInternalSwap()` internally, which only contains the logic for calculating proper ask coins to exchange, and not the Constant Product spread.
 :::

 ### `k.ApplySwapToPool()`